cdisc-org/DataExchange-ODM-LinkML/README.md

 * GraphQL Schema
 * JSON Schema
 * JSON, YAML
-* Graphs and Shape Constraints (RDF, OWL, SHACL, SHEX)
+* Graphs and Shape Constraints (RDF, OWL, SHACL, SHEX, JSON-LD)
 * Python/Typescript/Java classes
 * XLSX file with objects as tabs and attributes and columns
 * CSV
-* Mermaid entity-relationship diagrams
+* Entity-relationship diagrams

 [JSON-LD](https://json-ld.org/) serialises RDF as JSON, helping to
 * translate between a JSON file (e.g. Dataset-JSON) and a RDF graph according to a defined context